Learning with Knole

 An outreach visit will cost £4.50 per pupil.
 Choose from any of the following themed boxes:

-This session addresses the importance of understanding the effects of monarchical change on people and places in Britain, particularly focusing on Knole in the locality.
-This session covers the Tudor period and Victorian period through a focus on Power of Clothing, Power and Influence at Knole and The Power of Portraiture.
+- Changing Power of Monarchy: This session addresses the importance of understanding the effects of monarchical change on people and places in Britain, at Knole and the local area.
+This session covers the Tudor and Victorian periods and looks at the power of clothing, portraiture and royal symbols.

 Workshops for older students

-The following workshops delve a bit deeper with more thought and analysis required from students.
-They are still interactive, engaging and fun.
+The following workshops are interactive, engaging and fun but delve a bit deeper with more thought and analysis required from students.
 A full day workshop costs £6 per student and a half day workshop costs £4.50 per student.
 Admission charges also apply.

 Knole in a Box